 NOMINATE teachers who use nature as a classroom FOR AN OUTSTANDING TEACHER AWARD (Photo taken prior to the pandemic and does not reflect current best practices for COVID-19)

-DAYTON, OH (Jan.
-4, 2018) — Five Rivers MetroParks is accepting nominations for its third annual OUTstanding Teacher Award, open to Dayton-area classroom educators who teach any subject from pre-K through high school.
+DAYTON, OH (Dec 10, 2020) — Five Rivers MetroParks is accepting nominations for its sixth annual OUTstanding Teacher Award, open to Dayton-area classroom educators who teach any subject from pre-K through high school.
 Nominations are due Tuesday, Jan.
-31.
+31, 2021.

 The award includes three nomination categories: